httptoolkit/mockipfs/README.md

 This only changes the unmatched request behaviour, and all other methods will continue to define behaviour and query seen request data as normal.

+## API Reference Docs

+For more details, see the [MockIPFS reference docs](https://httptoolkit.github.io/mockipfs/).

 ## Future Plans

 * Expand to cover more of the IPFS API (is there something specific you'd find useful?
 [File an issue!](https://github.com/httptoolkit/mockipfs/issues/new))